Chiropractic Care for Mental Health: Easing Anxiety and Depression Naturally

 When people think about chiropractic care, they think back pain.
 But what if the same nervous system at the center of chiropractic also plays a major role in how we handle stress, regulate mood, and recover from the demands of daily life?

 Mental health and physical health are far more connected than most people realize.
-And increasingly, research is exploring how the spine — and the nervous system it houses — may play a meaningful role in how the body responds to stress, anxiety, and emotional strain.
+Research is increasingly exploring how the spine, and the nervous system it houses, may play a meaningful role in how the body responds to stress, anxiety, and emotional strain.

 Chiropractic care is fundamentally a nervous system discipline.
-The goal of a chiropractic adjustment is not simply to "crack" a joint — it's to restore proper motion and alignment to the spine so the nervous system can communicate without interference.
+The goal of a chiropractic adjustment is not simply to crack a joint.
+It is to restore proper motion and alignment to the spine so the nervous system can communicate without interference.

 That matters for mental health because the same nervous system that governs how you move and feel pain also governs how your body responds to stress.

-At the center of this is the autonomic nervous system (ANS) — the part of your nervous system that controls involuntary functions like heart rate, digestion, breathing, and your stress response.
-The ANS has two branches:
+At the center of this is the autonomic nervous system (ANS), the part of your nervous system that controls involuntary functions like heart rate, digestion, breathing, and your stress response.
+The ANS has two branches that are meant to work in balance with each other.

 Chiropractic adjustments may help the nervous system shift back toward a more balanced state.